sneas/sensus/README.md

 # Sensus 🟢

-A browser extension that shows the constructiveness of your comments on GitHub.
+A browser extension that shows the opinionated constructiveness of your comments on GitHub.

 https://chromewebstore.google.com/detail/sensus-constructive-githu/eeeacchbfimdlomgbdfchlpghjlcmeod